 In addition, on 22 April 2016 the LSC issued a new Rule 72A to adjust the provisions for the continuing disclosure of costs and remove a concern of some law practices that their costs agreements would be void if they contravened a costs disclosure requirement of the Uniform Law.

-The Direction below is issued by the Legal Services Council to the local regulatory authorities in NSW and Victoria to maintain Public Registers of eligible External Examiners.
-The LSC website will publish the links to the NSW and Victorian Public Registers so that law practices, consumers of legal services, legal and financial regulatory authorities in Uniform Law and in non-Uniform Law jurisdictions and the general public may be informed of persons who are eligible to be External Examiners under the Uniform Law.
+The Direction below is issued by the Legal Services Council to the local regulatory authorities in NSW, Victoria and Western Australia to maintain Public Registers of eligible External Examiners.
+The LSC website publishes links to the NSW, Victorian and Western Australia Public Registers so that law practices, consumers of legal services, legal and financial regulatory authorities in Uniform Law and in non-Uniform Law jurisdictions and the general public may be informed of persons who are eligible to be External Examiners under the Uniform Law.

-On 3 September 2018, a new Rule 65A of the Legal Profession Uniform General Rules 2015 commenced to provide the Law Society of New South Wales and the Victorian Legal Services Board with a power to disqualify, on reasonable grounds, certain persons who are eligible to be designated as an External Examiner under the Uniform Law.
+On 3 September 2018, a new Rule 65A of the Legal Profession Uniform General Rules 2015 commenced to provide the local regulatory authorities with a power to disqualify, on reasonable grounds, certain persons who are eligible to be designated as an External Examiner under the Uniform Law.
 The rule ensures that procedural fairness applies to persons who are subject to proposed disqualification.

 The Guideline and Direction below is issued by the Commissioner for Uniform Legal Services Regulation and is intended to ensure that information is provided to the Commissioner from time to time on the operation of the cost estimate disclosure requirements in the context of complaints and professional discipline matters.
 For additional information refer to 'Worked Examples - Providing a Costs Estimate for Costs Disclosure Obligations'.